 Choosing the most effective cosmeceutical ingredients to achieve the best results

 Simply labeling a product as cosmeceutical does not guarantee that it will deliver on its claims.
-The easiest method to ensure you’re receiving an effective cosmeceutical product is to choose one with scientifically proven components.
-Some substances have been researched more thoroughly than others and have been proven to have real, biological effects on the skin.
+The easiest method to ensure you receive an effective cosmeceutical product is to choose one with scientifically proven components.
+Some substances have been researched more thoroughly than others and have been proven to have real biological effects on the skin.

 Cosmeceutical components are generally unstudied in academia.
-The majority of what we know about them comes from research conducted by the cosmeceutical business itself.
+Most of what we know about them comes from research conducted by the cosmeceutical business.
 Nonetheless, there is strong evidence that some substances offer real-world skin advantages.
 Looking for these components in a cosmeceutical can help you obtain a high-performance, effective product.

-Alpha hydroxy acids (AHAs) have received a lot of attention in the scientific community.
-Glycolic acid, lactic acid, malic acid, mandelic acid, and benzilic acid are among the most beneficial.
+Alpha hydroxy acids (AHAs) have received much attention in the scientific community.
+Glycolic, lactic, malic, mandelic, and benzylic acids are among the most beneficial.
 Alpha hydroxy acids promote skin exfoliation, making your skin smoother, softer, and brighter overall.
 AHAs are also utilized to reduce the appearance of sun damage and moderate hyperpigmentation.

 Alpha-lipoic acid (ALA) is a potent antioxidant that aids in protecting the skin from free radical damage.
 It’s often used in eye lotions and serums because it may help with dark circles.
 In addition, ALA has been shown to improve skin firmness and minimize big pores.